ora-io/docs/resources/faq.md

 ### What does the OAO fee consist of?

-OAO fee = Model Fee (for LlaMA2 or Stable Diffusion) + Callback Fee (for node to submit inference result back to onchain) + Network Fee (aka. transaction fee of networks like Ethereum)
+OAO fee = Model Fee (for LlaMA2 or Stable Diffusion) + Callback Fee (for node to submit inference result back to on-chain) + Network Fee (aka. transaction fee of networks like Ethereum)

 Callback fee and network fee may be higher when network is experiencing higher traffic.